top of page

 Light: Science & Applications 2018, link

-In photoreceptors during the early receptor potential and the phototransduction cascade:
+In retinal cells during photoisomerization and phototransduction cascade:

 Label-free interferometric imaging in real time and 3D tomography of cells